Beqa Lagoon - The Ultimate Shark Encounter in Fiji!

 Eco-tourism and shark conservationIn Beqa Lagoon Fiji certified SCUBA divers seek the opportunity to observe sharks in nature.
 These wild animals are attracted using bait and if watching sharks in aquariums seems unnatural to you, you might want to think twice about this trip sold as a shark eco-tourism adventure.

 To be honest with you, this is NOT my kind of diving.
 I am happy that I did it after doubting about it and reading up on things but I would rather see a small percentage of these sharks in a natural way.
-Compared to the Tresher shark dives in Malapascua, the Whale shark encounter in Cancun and the Hammerhead shark dives I guided in The Maldives, shark feeding really is a different thing and it does not make me happy.
+Compared to the Thresher shark dives in Malapascua , snorkeling with whale sharks around Isla Mujeres and the Hammerhead shark dives in Mexico, even the ones I guided in The Maldives, shark feeding really is a different thing and it does not make me happy.
 Having that said, this is a guaranteed shark encounter, an effective way to raise awareness for the sharks and it gives amazing photo opportunities to share your love for these wonderful animals.

 Please share your thoughts and let me know if dive information and tips are useful to you!